-Laphroaig hired a U.K-based agency Multiply to film the vide that features comedian Andy Daly who read feedback and reviews about Laphroaig in filibuster-style.
+Laphroaig hired a U.K-based agency Multiply to film the video that features comedian Andy Daly who read feedback and reviews about Laphroaig in filibuster-style.
 It had everything – from highly positive to the most disgusted, strong-worded remarks.
 The motive was to show the world how polarizing Laphroaig is.

 10. Lipton Campaign

-In order to encourage such people, Lipton Green Tea hired Wunderman Mena to design an advanced version of the shopping cart.
+In order to encourage these demographics, Lipton Green Tea hired Wunderman Mena to design an advanced version of the shopping cart.
 It informs customers of:

-- How many steps they walked,
+- Number of steps they walk.

-- How many calories they burnt, and
+- How many calories they burn.

-The purpose of the shopping cart was to inform those busy people who didn’t have time to work out, how many calories they can burn just by walking.
+The purpose of the shopping cart was to inform those busy people, who didn’t have time to work out, how many calories they can burn just by walking.
 Plus, it also helps them make smarter and healthier choices while shopping.

 11. Burger King’s Halloween Prank

-Burger King is an arch rival of Mc Donald’s and it decided to use this rivalry on the Halloween in 2016.
-A location in Queens, NY was dressed up completely as a “The Ghost of McDonald’s”.
+Burger King is an arch rival of McDonald’s, and it decided to use this rivalry on Halloween, 2016.
+A location in Queens, NY, was decorated completely as “The Ghost of McDonald’s.”
 The entire building was covered with a white ghost-like cloth.
-At the end of it, there was a message that says, “Boooooo, Just Kidding, we still flame grill our burgers.
+At the end of it, there was a message that read, “Boooooo, Just Kidding, we still flame grill our burgers.
 Happy Halloween.”